Arduino For Everyone

 Step-1 Open Arduino IDE and file>Examples>Firmata>StandardFirmata.

-Step-2 Click on the button this will load Firmata support files to the Arduino board.
+Step 2 Click on the button that will load Firmata support files to the Arduino board.

 Step-3 Type the command prompt in the search box and click on the run as administrator option.